mokko/conv_img/README.md

 This one depends on Pillow in Python.

-Unlike other tools, conv_img preserves parts of the path, so we're not converting images in place (in the same directory as orginal).
+Unlike other tools, conv_img preserves parts of the path, so we're not converting images in place (in the same directory as orginal) by default.
 Also note that we're acting on current directory:
 ```
 	conv_img DIR
 	# source/tiff/example.tif -> DIR/source/tiff/example.jpg